solo-io/gloo/docs/content/support/support-ticket.md

 ## Priority levels {#priority-levels}

 {{% notice note %}}
-For the latest list of priority levels and descriptions please visit the [Technical Support Policy](https://legal.solo.io/#technical-support-policy).
+For the latest list of priority levels and descriptions, see the [Technical Support Policy](https://legal.solo.io/#technical-support-policy).
 {{% /notice %}}

 |Priority level|Description|